Master of Public Health (MPH), Community Health Education Concentration

 Community Health Education is a concentration that aims to prepare public health professionals to protect and enhance the health and well-being of populations through health promotion and disease prevention initiatives.
 Communities may be large or small geographic areas, institutions such as schools or workplaces, groups affiliated by common characteristics (race or ethnicity, religious practices, sexual behaviors, common experiences, etc.) or other groups of people.

-Along with the Community Health Education Concentration, The Graduate School offers the Public Health (MPH), Health Systems Administration and Policy Concentration.
+Along with the Community Health Education Concentration, Graduate Admissions offers the Public Health (MPH), Health Systems Administration and Policy Concentration.

 Please refer to our programs of study page for a comprehensive list of all of the graduate programs offered within the university.